lia-ko/dashboard_challenge/README.md

 The graphs are drawn using chart.js, and the file is read using d3, the data is manipulated and grouped using lodash.

 ### Perspective extentions:
-1. Accept new files, and analyze them.
+Accept new files, and analyze them.
-2. More analysis on the data.
-Such as when was each source active versus the other, amongst others.
+More analytics on the data:
+ - when each source or account became active;
+ - statistics on a single account;
+ -